-Appendix G: Sample of Letter of Intent to Obtain Master's Degree (for post-bac students only)
+Appendix G: Sample of Letter of Intent to Obtain Master's Degree (for students who entered without the MS but who plan to continue to the PhD)

-Date Semester Letter of Intent To Whom it May Concern: My name is I am registered at the University of Georgia as a post-baccalaureate student in the doctoral program in the Departmen nt of Human Development and Family Science.
-Part of the requirements of the program is to con nplete a Master's thesis and degree on the way to completing a PhD.
-I will be finishing my thesis i in time for the (Semester + year) commencement and will graduate with a Master's degree at that time.
-I will also be continuing to pursue my doctoral degree thereafter.
-Please note in my file e that I will need to be listed as graduating with a Master's degree, not a PhD in (SEM YEAR).
-Als o note that I will continue on in the postbaccalaureate PhD program in the Department o f Human Development and Family Science, and therefore will not need to re-apply for admission to this program.
+Date Semester Letter of Intent To Whom it May Concern: My name is I am registered at the University of Georgia as a student in the doctoral program in the Department of Human D evelopment and Family Science.
+Part of the requirements of the program is to complete a Ma ster's thesis and degree on the way to completing a PhD.
+I will be finishing my thesis in time for the ne (Semester + year) commencement and will graduate with a Master's degree at that time.
+I w ill also be continuing to pursue my doctoral degree thereafter.
+Please note in my file that I w ill need to be listed as graduating with a Master's degree, not a PhD in (SEM YEAR).
+Also note that t I will continue on in the PhD program in the Department of Human Development and Family Science, and therefore will not need to re-apply for admission to this program.
 Sincerely, (NAME) Major Professor, Dr. (NAME and Signature) Graduate Coordinator, Dr. Denise C. Lewis (Sign nature)